jjameson1/Folio/README.md

 # Folio
-The start of a portfolio site
+The start of a portfolio site.
+Simple responsive site.